KarlMSola/elastic-demo/elk74/README.md

 # Install new Elastic stack for quick testing

 Requirements:
 Operating system is OSX (Linux is very similar.)
-Elasticsearch is now bundled with a suitable Java version.
+Elasticsearch is now bundled with a suitable Java version (openjdk version "13.0.1" 2019-10-15 in this instance).

 Create "landing zone", a directory into which we will download and extract the required files from Elastic
 ```bash